 Managed Care Organization (MCO) - A private entity that contracts with LDH to provide core benefits and services to Louisiana Medicaid MCO Program enrollees in exchange for a monthly prepaid capitated amount per member.
-The entity is regulated by the Louisiana Department of Insurance with respect to licensure and financial solvency, pursuant to La.
-R.S.
-22:1016, but shall, solely with respect to its products and services offered pursuant to the Louisiana Medicaid Program be regulated by the Louisiana Department of Health.
+The entity is regulated by the Louisiana Department of Insurance with respect to licensure and financial solvency, pursuant to La.R.S.
+22:1016, but shall, solely with respect to its products and services offered pursuant to the Louisiana Medicaid Program be regulated by LDH.